 And now we have tons more fun printable kindergarten worksheets to share.

 This worksheet pack also includes a reading log so your child can keep track of the books that they’ve read.
-At this stage, I’d have them use a favorite book of theirs to work on the book report with so that it is easier to recall any details.
+At this stage, I’d have them use a favorite book of theirs to work on the book report so that it is easier to recall any details.
 I’d discuss each question first before setting your child off to write.
 I have boys who are reluctant writers so this helps them think through things first before they get to the daunting task of writing.

 Plus, these book report worksheets bring so much fun to the world of reading.
 Once they find a book that they love to read, have them explore more and record what they read with these simple book reports.

-Most book reports allow the students to write down what they saw, but these let then draw them out as well.
+Most book reports allow the students to write down what they saw, but these let them draw them out as well.
 Who doesn’t like to draw out their thoughts and ideas from a book?

 My Book Report Worksheets